-Your reputation is led by what people are saying about you.
+Whether you are an SMM specialist or a digital coach, your reputation is led by what people are saying about you.
 Today, it’s easy for people to make quick judgements about you from social media or a Google search.
 So, you want your employees, customers, and candidates to say positive things.

 There are lots of ways to achieve this, but when it comes to employee benefits it’s a good idea to focus on:

 Be open about your benefits in your JDs and career pages.

 Each benefit you include in a job ad increases the apply rate by 1% to 5%.
 The benefits with the most positive impact on apply rate are: Regular Incremental Bonus (+155.1%); Pet Insurance (+37%); Health Insurance (+29.8%); Stock Options/Employee Stock Purchase Plan (+27.5%); and 401(k) (+20.5%).(source: Job Ad Content: How Benefits Impact Candidate Attraction by Appcast)

 And, if you add a new benefit post it to your social media and ask employee advocates to do the same.

 Covering your bases

 Different people have different ideas of what “good benefits” are.
 To show that you care about a diverse range of people consider benefits that fall into a number of categories